imarquez21/NSD/README.md

 - ISRAEL MARQUEZ SALINAS

 Content:
-This folder contains the exercises proposed at Practicals in the NSD Laboratory (Autumn 2017/18).
+This folder contains the exercises submitting Practicals in the NSD Laboratory (Autumn 2017/18).